 She rejected, however, the view presented by Justice Anthony M. Kennedy in a separate opinion that the Court should only look to whether the government used coercive practices to endorse religion.
 She believed that such a view failed to properly safeguard the First Amendment.
 She also rejected Justice Blackmun’s view that in order to pass constitutional muster, the government must use the “most secular alternative” to a religious symbol.
 Because a reasonable observer would not find the display of the menorah alongside a Christmas tree and other symbols to be endorsement of Judaism, she voted to uphold that display.

-Brennan dissent: Both displays violate establishment clause
+Brennan dissent: Both displays violate First Amendment

 Justice William J. Brennan Jr. wrote separately because he believed that both displays violated the establishment clause, making the display containing the menorah unconstitutional as well.